SVI-Capstone/svi_capstone/README.md

 4. Are the individual components of SVI better at predicting COVID cases, then the rank score?

 5. Are the features identified in modeling consistent across communities (similar size and SVI score)?

-6. For a defined community, is SVI better at predicting COVID cases by census tracts with overall high/med/low SVI scores?
-[Post MVP]

 ## Project Steps
 ### Acquire